 Co-produced with Beth Morrison Projects, PROTOTYPE is the annual celebration of daring opera-theatre and music-theatre from around the world in NYC.

 The third edition of PROTOTYPE, running from January 8–17, will feature two world premiere co-productions—composer Stefan Weisman and librettist David Cote’s The Scarlet Ibis, and Korean-American artist Bora Yoon’s multimedia music-theatre work, Sunken Cathedral.
-The festival also includes Toxic Psalms, an international co-presentation with Slovenian vocal theatre company Carmina Slovenica and St. Ann’s Warehouse; Kansas City Choir Boy, a theatricalized concept album by Todd Almond, at HERE; two work-in-progress presentations of Beth Morrison Projects operas in development: Winter’s Child, by Ellen Reid and Amanda Jane Shank, co-presented with Trinity Wall Street, and Aging Magician, by Paola Prestini, Rinde Eckert, and Julian Crouch, co-presented with Park Avenue Armory and Opera America’s New Works Forum; and a one-night-only performance by Timur and the Dime Museum at Joe’s Pub.
-Check back soon for more details and to purchase tickets to PROTOTYPE 2015!
+The festival also includes Toxic Psalms, an international co-presentation with Slovenian vocal theatre company Carmina Slovenica and St. Ann’s Warehouse; Kansas City Choir Boy, a theatricalized concept album by Todd Almond featuring Courtney Love, at HERE; two work-in-progress presentations of Beth Morrison Projects operas in development: Winter’s Child, by Ellen Reid and Amanda Jane Shank, co-presented with Trinity Wall Street, and Aging Magician, by Paola Prestini, Rinde Eckert, and Julian Crouch, co-presented with Park Avenue Armory and Opera America’s New Works Forum; and a one-night-only performance by Timur and the Dime Museum at Joe’s Pub.
+Click here for more details and to purchase tickets to PROTOTYPE 2015!

 Through the HERE Artist Residency Program (HARP), HERE commissions, develops, and produces new hybrid works over a 1- to 3-year period.
 Our artists work across disciplines, disrupting conventional expectations as they cast new molds of collaborative works.
 HERE Residents show works-in-progress, develop workshop productions, and mount full-scale productions.